 The Dow Jones Industrial Average closed above 29,000 points — a nice opening for Trump in an election year.

 On the bad news for a campaign front, the ceremony occurred ahead of an expected House vote to send articles of impeachment to the Senate and after House Speaker Nancy Pelosi’s announcement of her choice of seven impeachment managers.

 At one point, Trump referred to the impeachment effort as a “hoax.”

-Senate Majority Leader Chuck Schumer called Phase One a “weak, feckless” deal.
+Senate Minority Leader Chuck Schumer called the phase one agreement a “weak, feckless” deal.

 Former Vice President Joe Biden panned the document before it was signed.

 “China is the big winner of Trump’s ‘phase-one’ trade deal with Beijing.
 True to form, Trump is getting precious little in return for the significant pain and uncertainty he has imposed on our economy, farmers, and workers,” Biden said in a statement.